CodeYourFuture/CYF-Workshops/debugging/readme.md

 1. Step into your function.
 1. Step Over through iteration until your loop is complete.
 1. Monitor `total` and `i` in the Variables section.

-#### Computer:

-1. Write down predictions for `total` and `i` values before each loop iteration.
-1. Compare predictions after each Debugger's step.

 <!--{{</note>}}-->